The Building Blocks of a New Smile

 Does getting a crown hurt?

-We don’t believe in “hurt” at Dental Designs!
+We don’t believe in “hurt” at Dental Designs by Quandt!
 With The Wand electronic anesthesia delivery system, nitrous oxide (“laughing gas”), oral sedation, and oral conscious sedation, Dr. Quandt can make any dental procedure comfortable and relaxing.

-When you choose Dr. Quandt and our team as your oral health partners, we’ll help you discover the lifelong joys of a strong, beautiful smile.
+When you choose Dr. Quandt and the Dental Designs by Quandt team as your oral health partners, we’ll help you discover the lifelong joys of a strong, beautiful smile.
 Call today to reserve your personal consultation, checkup and cleaning, or second-opinion visit.

 Our state-of-the-art dental office is located in Green Bay, and we serve patients from Ashwaubenon, De Pere, Appleton, Howard, and beyond with genuine compassion and excellent clinical care.
 We’re changing the way people go to the dentist!